^My kids when they were younger posing before we start to paint.

 My daughter later on proved to be leaning on this side of the creative sphere, much like her dad.
 Ten years later, she would be holding not just a paintbrush, she loved digital art, too, that one of her art designs was chosen on display at a district office (bottom photo).

-- Expose your kid to different art materials.
+Expose your kid/s to different art materials

-- Allow your child to be creative.
+Allow your child to be creative

-- Encourage visual learning.
+Encourage visual learning

 Children take in a lot of visual information from the things around them before they can read.
 Encouraging children to dabble in art activities which can improve their visual skills teaches them how to interpret what they see and teach them how to make choices of their own depending on the information that they see.

-- Inspire freedom of expression.
+Inspire freedom of expression

 If you encourage your child to be inventive in his art and express himself, you are nurturing a young person who is not afraid to take risks.
-You are developing your child to become a person who not only follows directions but as someone who seeks new ways and improvements.
+You are developing your child to become a person who not only follows directions.
+You also teach your child to be someone who seeks new ways and improvements.

 Exposing your child to different forms of art such as drawings, sculpture or paintings of varied concepts such as what you can see in a James Picard Art, you are introducing him to a multicultural and diversified world.
 Your child may be able to develop awareness of the world around him.
 That the world is composed of different races and colors, different emotions and exciting places.